ryanchausse/rust_circuits/README.md

 # rust_circuits
-Circuits with logic gates for use in the game Rust
+Circuits with logic gates for use in the game Rust.
+Developed in-game and on Rustrician.io.